min2ha/ukwa-site/content/target/39349/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Chatteris Remembers: The stories of people of Chatteris who served in the First World War

 Project aims to involve children and their families in researching, recording and remembering the lives of Chatteris people who fought and served in the First World War.